Welcome to my trip report on my train ride from Kaohsiung to Taoyuan!

 This is the Kaohsiung Railway Station.
 To get here from the airport, take the MRT train from Kaohsiung Airport Station to Kaohsiung Main Station.

 The train station is small and like other train stations, you can book your ticket in advance via the machine or the counter.
-The machine has English language but its not very user-friendly.
+The machine has an English language but it is not very user-friendly.